jtcbrule/whittemore-template/resources/leiningen/new/whittemore/README.md

 # {{name}}

-A Clojure library designed to ... well, that part is up to you.
+A Clojure project designed to ... well, that part is up to you.

 ## Usage